joao-borrego/gap/README.md

 ### Dependencies

-The code has been tested in Gazebo 9.0.0 built from source and running on Ubuntu 16.04.
+The code has been tested in Gazebo 9.0.0 from the official stable repository as well as built from source and running on Ubuntu 16.04.

 Gazebo internal message passing relies on Protobuf, which is why the compiler needs to be installed in order to generate the tools' custom messages.